ruoxuanxiong/staggered_rollout_design/README.md

 - utils_make_figures.py: helper functions to make figures

-Eamples to use the code are available at code/
+### Eamples to use the code are available at code/

+#### Fixed-sample-size experiments

-- See Figure-2-4.ipynb for examples to solve T-optimal design and D-optimal design
+- Figure-2-4.ipynb: solve T-optimal design and D-optimal design

-- See Figure-3-7.ipynb for examples to run synthetic fixed-sample-size experiments on empirical data
+- compare-various-estimation-methods-designs.ipynb: run synthetic fixed-sample-size experiments on empirical data

+- Figure-10-11.ipynb: make Figures 10 and 11

+#### Sequential experiments

+- adaptive_asymptotics-lemma-4.1.ipynb: verify the finite sample properties of the asymptotic distributions derived in Lemma 4.1

-- See adaptive_asymptotics-lemma-4.1.ipynb and adaptive_asymptotics-theorem-4.1.ipynb for examples to verify the finite sample properties of the asymptotic distributions derived in Lemma 4.1 and Theorem 4.1
+- adaptive_asymptotics-theorem-4.1.ipynb: verify the finite sample properties of the asymptotic distributions derived in Theorem 4.1

-- See adaptive-flu.ipynb for examples to run synthetic sequential experiments on empirical data
+- adaptive-flu.ipynb: run synthetic sequential experiments on empirical data

-Empirical data sets used in this paper are available at data/
+### Empirical data sets used in this paper are available at data/

 - Data have been preprocessed into a matrix form

-Figures are available at result/
+### Figures are available at result/